senesis/CAMMAC/doc/source/introduction.rst

-- notebooks, a series of parameterized IPython notebooks, which can be seen as "main programs" using CAMMAClib; each notebook was inspired by the needs of one of the multi-panel AR6/WG1/Chapter8 figures, but designed to be more generic than these needs .
+- notebooks, a series of parameterized IPython notebooks, which can be seen as "main programs" using CAMMAClib; each notebook was inspired by the needs of one of the multi-panel AR6/WG1/Chapter8 figures, but designed to be more generic than these needs.
 Some of these notebooks are used for producing more than one figure (by changing their run parameters)